polyseam/platform-engineering/docs/iac.md

 Hey there, Platform Engineers! 👷‍♀️👷‍♂️

-Welcome to the documentation on IaC or infrastructure as code.
+Welcome to your go-to guide on **Infrastructure as Code (IaC)**, a foundational practice for scalable, secure, and efficient infrastructure management.

 If you've ever found yourself thinking *“There has to be a better way to manage this infrastructure…”* — you're absolutely right.
 Welcome to the world of **Infrastructure as Code (IaC)**! 🧑‍💻💻